 The Elementary and Early Childhood Department offers Bachelor of Science Degrees in Education that lead to Instructional 1 teaching certificates in the areas of early childhood education, middle level education, and special education.
 Each program is designed to provide the student with an in-depth knowledge of subject matter, knowledge of teaching skills appropriate to the age and grade level, and extensive and varied field experiences.
-During student teaching, students have the opportunity to select International Settings or Native American Reservations for placement.
+During student teaching, students have the opportunity to select International Settings for placement.

 - B.S.
 Ed. in Early Childhood Education

 - B.S.
-Ed. in Middle Level Education
+Ed. in Middle Level Education - English

 - B.S.
 Ed. in Early Childhood Education and Special Education Dual Certification